Beesettyrakesh/bill-generator/memory-bank/progress.md

 - Proper formatting of dates, numbers, and currency
 - Template-specific calculations and formatting

+✅ **PDF Generation**

+- Server-side conversion of DOCX to PDF using CloudConvert API
+- Optimized credit usage with LibreOffice engine (1 credit per conversion)
+- Fallback to DOCX when PDF conversion fails
+- Support for all document templates
+- Batch processing of PDF documents

 ✅ **Batch Processing**

 - Adding documents to queue
 - Managing queued documents
 - Batch download functionality
+- Support for both DOCX and PDF formats

 ✅ **User Interface**